Dataset Distillation via Committee Voting: Approach

 \subsection{Pitfalls of Latest Methods}

-\textbf{Diversity and bias issues.} SRe$^2$L~\cite{sre2l_2024} is a recently proposed optimization-based method that generates distilled data by aligning the Batch Normalization (BN) statistics of synthetic data with those from the training process while simultaneously ensuring the alignment between synthetic data labels and their true labels.
-The primary limitation of this method is its reliance on a single backbone network for generating distilled data, resulting in limited diversity and increased model-specific bias.
+\textbf{Diversity and bias issues.} SRe$^2$L~\citep{sre2l_2024} is an optimization-based method that generates distilled data by aligning Batch Normalization (BN) statistics of synthetic data with those observed during training, while enforcing consistency with ground-truth labels.
+Its main limitation is the reliance on a single backbone for data generation, which restricts diversity and introduces model-specific bias.

-\textbf{Informativeness and realistic issues.} Prior ensemble-based dataset distillation methods, such as G-VBSM~\cite{GBVSM_2024} and MTT~\cite{MTT}, utilize multiple backbones to generate distilled data.
-However, these methods assume that all pre-trained models contribute equally to the recovery of synthetic data, failing to prioritize the contributions of more informative models during optimization.
-Moreover, both MTT and G-VBSM encounter efficiency challenges: MTT matches the training trajectories of multiple models, rendering it highly inefficient and incapable of scaling to large datasets.
-In contrast, while G-VBSM is scalable to large datasets, it incurs substantial computational overhead due to the additional alignment of convolutional statistics.
+\textbf{Informativeness issues.} Existing ensemble based dataset distillation methods, such as G-VBSM~\citep{GBVSM_2024}, operate under the assumption that all pre-trained models contribute equally during the distillation process.
+This uniform weighting scheme fails to account for the varying informativeness of individual models, resulting in a distilled dataset that lacks sufficient representational richness.